Matrisome/MatriCom/README.md

 Post-run filters for reliability, communication types and cellular compartments are also available.

 * **Filter by reliability score.** Used to rank the results.
-The databases that build up Omnibus are ranked based on their level of experimental validation into 3 reliability levels (Figure 2 C and column `relscore` in [omnibus.xlsx](inst/webApp/www/omnibus.xlsx)).
+The databases that build up MatricomDB are ranked based on their level of experimental validation into 3 reliability levels (Figure 2 C and column `relscore` in [MatricomDB.xlsx](inst/webApp/www/MatricomDB/MatricomDB.xlsx)).
 Users can restrict results based on reliability levels (default is set at 3 for stringency).
   * **Level 3**: the best and most reliable interactions coming from databases that are fully dedicated to the matrisome and where all interactions have been experimentally validated: -- MatrixDB core and KEGG.
   * **Level 2**: reliable interactions by dedicated databases, not all the interactions here have been experimentally validated -- MatrixDB IMEx, basement membraneBASE
   * **Level 1**: less relibale interactions sourced by massive, generalistic interaction databases, such as STRING (only the physical subnetwork), BioGRID (only the multivalidated dataset), and OmniPath.